TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/population_synthesis.md

 	-i, --input-process-only
 							Only generate synthesis files and don't run synthesis procedure.
+	-d, --database-only   Only initialize the database and tables required for PopSyn3.
+	-o OUTPUT_ONLY, --output-only OUTPUT_ONLY
-	-o, --output-only     Only write synthesized population from existing database data.
+							Only write synthesized population from existing
+							database data.
+	-r VALIDATION_REPORT_ONLY, --validation-report-only VALIDATION_REPORT_ONLY
-	-r, --report-only     Only generate a summary report from existing output files.
+							Only generate a summary report from existing output files.
+Pass the generated output folder to use.
 ```